 - Academic transcript(s) from all previous academic work undertaken.
 (Screenshots or PDFs of unofficial transcripts may be submitted at the application stage.
 Official transcripts will be requested if you are offered and accept admission to the program.)

-- Applicants must indicate which of our graduate research areas they intend to pursue.
+In addition to the items on the list above, applicants must indicate which of our graduate research areas they intend to pursue.
 Applicants should indicate at least one, and no more than three, research areas.
 Please select your primary research area first.

-- Applicants who are not US citizens or do not have English as the first language must submit language test scores.
+A GRE result is NOT currently required for an application to the program, but applicants who are not US citizens or do not have English as the first language must submit language test scores.
 TOEFL & IELTS scores are accepted.
 These tests must have been taken within two years of the application due date.
 There are no minimum requirements but:

 - TOEFL: Competitive applicants tend to have a composite score of 100 or above with demonstrated consistency across the four sections of the exam (reading, listening, speaking, and writing).